the aesthetic is proletarianized

 I’ve been obsessed with the idea that the aesthetic is proletarianized.
 Logan Paul appears on my timeline…is this Post Malone?
 No, he doesn’t have tats everywhere but there is the same sense that maybe this guy is from a trailer park.
 I Google him and notice the most Googled data on him, the most important thing about Logan Paul is how much money he makes per year.

 If Logan Paul is from a trailer park, would it matter?
 When I hear that this is racial capitalism, I believe it’s true.
-We are in a racialized capitalism and let’s take the logic further: today we have the racialization of class.
+We are in a sort of racialized capitalism but let’s take the logic further: today we have the racialization of class.
 Logan Paul and Post Malone are the racialization of whiteness; they look rough around the edges but don’t let that fool you, they are rough around the edges.
 This roughness signifies nothing.

 A body riddled with tattoos is an aesthetic example of the very nonsense of the body in contemporary capitalism.
 It’s an aesthetic example of the very nonsense of our situation and its loneliness.
 What one affirms with the overdone tattoos is the one, the singular uniqueness, all alone.